Interpretation of NO$\nu$A and T2K data in the presence of a light sterile neutrino: Conclusions

 \section{Conclusions}

 We have considered the impact of a light sterile neutrino in the interpretation of the latest data of the long baseline experiments NO$\nu$A and T2K.
-We have assessed the estimates of the standard 3-flavor parameters, highlighting the perturbations induced in 4-flavor scheme.
-We have shown that the indication of nearly maximal CP-violation found in the 3-flavor framework ($\delta_{13}\sim 3 \pi/2$) holds with a smaller statistical significance in the 3+1 scheme.
-Concerning the neutrino mass ordering, the 3-flavor indication in favor of the normal ordering is almost unaffected in the 4-flavor scheme.
-The preference for the higher octant of $\theta_{23}$ sensibly decreases in the presence of a sterile neutrino.
-We have also pointed out that it is possible to constrain the new CP-phase $\delta_{14}$, which intriguingly has best fit similar to the CP phase $\delta_{13}$.
-Finally, we have evidenced the existence of a positive correlation among the standard CP-phase $\delta_{13}$ and the new CP-phase $\delta_{14}$.
+We have assessed the estimates of the standard 3-flavor parameters, highlighting the perturbations induced in the 4-flavor scheme.
+We find that all the basic features of the 3-flavor analysis, including the weak indication ($\sim$1.4$\sigma$) in favor of the inverted neutrino mass ordering, the preference for values of the CP-phase $\delta_{13} \sim 1.2\pi$, and the substantial degeneracy of the two octants of $\theta_{23}$, all remain almost unchanged in the 4-flavor scheme.
+Our work also demonstrates that it is possible to attain some constraints on the new CP-phase $\delta_{14}$.
+Finally, we have pointed out that, differently from non-standard neutrino interactions, light sterile neutrinos are not capable to alleviate the tension recently emerged between NO$\nu$A and T2K in the appearance channel.
 We hope that our work may trigger more complete 4-flavor analyses incorporating also the atmospheric neutrino data, which are expected to be sensitive both to the NMO and to the standard and non-standard CP-phases $\delta_{13}$ and $\delta_{14}$.
 However, we point out, that an accurate 4-flavor analysis of the current atmospheric data can be performed only from inside the experimental collaborations.
 To this regard, we would like to underline that the publication by the experimental collaborations of a $\chi^2$ map for the 4-flavor analysis (as already available for the 3-flavor case), would be extremely useful, since it would allow one to perform a global analysis of all data sensitive to the NMO and (ordinary and new) CP-phases.
 In the eventuality of a discovery of a light sterile neutrino at SBL experiments, the availability of such pieces of information would become an indispensable tool for exploring the 4-flavor framework.